bibliocoll/ezmenu/README.md

 `npm install`

-this will install [JSPM] and pull in all the project dependencies from npm and github (via running `jspm install` in the npm `postinstall` hook, mostly).
+this will install [JSPM] and pull in all the project dependencies from npm and GitHub (via running `jspm install` in the npm `postinstall` hook, mostly).
 We're using `node-sass` to compile SASS to CSS, if you're on Windows and get compilation errors during installation, check for help under [node-sass].

 Once that is complete, you can run: